morskyjezek/si676-2024-activities/_posts/2024-10-07-lab-5-requests-newcontent.md

 URI for any item in the Library's collections.
 The pattern for these URIs is `https://lccn.loc.gov/ + LCCN`.

-Find the pages for the following item URIs, identify the LCCN, and provide the matching LCCN permalinks:
+Find the pages for the following item URIs (as explained in class, you can locate these items by appending the resource identifiers to `https://www.loc.gov`).
+Once you find them, identify the LCCN and provide the matching LCCN permalinks:

 ```
 1. /resource/cph.3f05183/